SAP/cloud-sdk/STYLEGUIDE.md

 ✅ Add your own `package.json` file.

-### Use Hyphens, Not Underscores, To Separate Words
+### Prefer Hyphens, Not Underscores, To Separate Words in Filepaths

 ✅ This creates a basic class inside the `src/business-partners` folder.